Deep Reinforcement Learning, a textbook

 \subsubsection{Model-Free Learning}

 The value iteration algorithm can compute the policy function.
 It uses the transition model in its computation.
-Frequently, we are in a situation when the exact transition probabilities are not known to the agent, and we need other methods to compute the policy function.
-For this situation, model-free algorithms have been developed, where the agent can compute the policy without knowing any of the transition probabilities itself.
+Frequently, we are in a situation when the transition probabilities are not known to the agent, and we need other methods to compute the policy function.
+For this situation, model-free algorithms have been developed.

 The development of these model-free methods is a major milestone of reinforcement learning, and we will spend some time to understand how they work.
 We will start with value-based model-free algorithms.